 Of the 28 million Ugandans, 56% are children under the age of 18 and at least 2 million of these children have lost at least one parent.
 The HOPE (Helping Orphans Prosper & Endure) program supports Muko Sub-County orphans through sponsors who pay for their schooling (which includes room and board).
 Click to learn more.

-MUSIC(MUko Stringed Instruments for Children) began with seventy recorders given to our seventy sponsored children in 2011.
+MUSIC (MUko Stringed Instruments for Children) began with seventy recorders given to our seventy sponsored children in 2011.
 Mentoring with a similar program taking place in Kenya, this first step was to discover the children who seemed most interested in pursuing instrumental music.
 So far, our travel teams have donated a total of 21 violins, 2 violas, and 2 cellos.
-The group is growing and now includes students who are not part of HOPE, as well as some adult villagers.
+The group is growing and now includes students who are not part of HOPE, as well as some adults.
 Click to learn more.